rieszpeti/Image_Processing/README.md

 # Project Title

-Image Process with C# webapi with C++ OpenCV module
+Image Process with C# WebApi with C++ OpenCV module

+## Goal of the project

+Send image image to a webapi and make some operations with opencv package.

 ## Project Architecture